-As fly fisherman we know the importance of backing as we hook into a big fish and with salmon and steelhead you sure find that importance in a hurry.
-The problem that we always had was how do we get enough backing on there to let these big fish run?
-One handed or two handed the problem was still the same.
+As fly fisherman we know the importance of backing as we hook into a big fish, particularly salmon and steelhead.
+The problem that we always had was, how do we get enough backing on there to let these big fish run?
+One handed or two handed, the problem was still the same.
 Our solution: Use braided line for backing.

-Hours were spent putting line on and taking line off trying to maximize the capacity that we could get on our reels when we found the solution.
-Braided line.
-Now sure you can spend a bunch of money and get an ultra small diameter backing that will work just fine.
-But if you are like us it doesn’t make a ton of sense to spend a bunch on backing instead of new fishing gear.
+We were putting line on, and taking line off tying to come up with a better idea.
+Our goal was to maximize our reel capacity without breaking the bank.
+Now sure, you can spend a bunch of money and get an ultra small diameter backing that will work just fine.
+But it didn’t make sense to spend a bunch on backing instead of new fishing gear.
 Finally we figured out that using braided line for backing is just a better bang for your buck.

 - Start off by putting 50 yards of normal, fluorescent, 30 lb.
 Dacron backing on your reel.
-This provides a good base for layering on your braided line so that it will lay flat rather than having to build up the base with a bunch of braid.
-This also serves as the “oh crap section” because if you make it to here you better be moving!
+This provides a good base for layering on your braided line, so that it will lay flat rather than having to build up the base with a bunch of braid.
+This fluorescent backing also serves as an “alarm.”
+Because if you make it to that bright line, you better be moving!
 You should never get here unless you flat run out of space to move.

 - Next we attach the Dacron backing to the braided line of choice with a Double Uni Knot.
 We prefer to use Spectra (more color options) or Power Pro Braided lines.
 That’s because they cost a little less than some of the other options, and we haven’t had any issues with them for uses like this.
 Usually we run 150- 200 yards of 40- 60 lb. line depending on the fish we are using it on and the size of reel.
 Smaller reels = lighter poundage (smaller diameter).

 - At that point it is just a matter of attaching your fly line or shooting head and so on depending on one or two handed rods and getting after it!